 - Eating fresh seafood at Paternoster.

 Spring is the best time to drive the Namaqualand flower route though the area is beautiful any time of the year and worth visiting even outside the flower season.
-On the way from Cape Town to the West Coast, you can stop at a couple of wine farms in Durbanville and do some tastings.
+On the way from Cape Town to the West Coast, you can stop at several wine farms in Durbanville and do some tastings.
 A big advantage of this drive compared to the other coastal routes is that there is never much traffic even during the December holiday.
 This drive can be a perfect start for a Cape Town – Namibia road trip.

 West Coast National Park

 It’s the closest place to Cape Town to see the famous flowers of Namaqualand.
 At West Coast National Park you can see a unique combination of fields and hills covered in a flower carpet next to the white-sand beaches of the Atlantic Ocean.
 There are a couple of hiking, cycling, and driving routes inside the park that will take you to the most spectacular corners of the West Coast.

 A small town with a beautiful lagoon and long sandy beaches is one of the most popular places for kitesurfing in Cape Town.
 Summer months December to February is the best time for kitesurfing here.
 If you visit it during the flower season, it’s unlikely there will be any wind.

 Another small town on the West Coast with traditional fishermen’s white houses, endless white sandy beaches, and a beautiful coastline.
 Paternoster is famous for its fresh seafood and fish restaurants as well as bakeries.
 It’s a nice place to stop for lunch with incredible sea views.